mixpanel/docs/pages/docs/new-data-pipelines/integrations/redshift-spectrum.md

 Once you've established the IAM role that enables Mixpanel to access both the external Data Catalog and Amazon S3, it's essential to link this role with your Amazon Redshift cluster or serverless instance.

-After creating the IAM role that authorizes Mixpanel to access the external Data Catalog and Amazon S3 for you, you must associate that role in Step 2 with your Amazon Redshift sluster or serverless.

 For Redshift Cluster Users: Follow the detailed steps provided in the [official guide to adding roles to Redshift](https://docs.aws.amazon.com/redshift/latest/dg/c-getting-started-using-spectrum-add-role.html):

 For Redshift Serverless Users: Use the steps below, and refer to [IAM in Redshift Serverless](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-iam.html) for additional details: